Everything Bissell Centre does is grounded in its vision of eliminating poverty.

 Our Approach

-• Increased involvement in, and advocacy for, appropriate and accessible housing options and supports
+• Increasing involvement in, and advocacy for, appropriate and accessible housing options and supports

-• A continued commitment to providing supports that address system gaps and barriers
+• Continuing our commitment to providing supports that address systemic gaps and barriers

-• Enhanced alignment and collaboration with partners to increase effectiveness of supports
+• Enhancing alignment and collaboration with partners to increase effectiveness of supports

-• Collaborative engagement with local neighbourhoods and stakeholders
+• Engaging collaboratively with local neighbourhoods and stakeholders

-3. Bissell Centre will influence systemic and societal change by:
+Bissell Centre aims to influence systems and societal change by:

-• Ensuring the voices of people with lived experiences are heard in a meaningful, empowering manner
+• Ensuring the voices of people with lived experiences are heard in a meaningful way to them

-• Building an organizational culture of learning and reflection, and a commitment to evidence based practice
+• Building an organizational culture based on learning, reflection, and a commitment to evidence-based practice

 • Educating and raising awareness about the issues and complexities of poverty and inviting the community to actively engage in the elimination of poverty

-• Raising funds to benefit the people we serve
+• Raising funds to directly impact the people we serve and ensuring a high quality donor experience

-• Raising awareness about Bissell Centre and the impact of its work in the community
+• Increasing public awareness about Bissell Centre and the impact of our work in the community

 It’s about the whole community participating together to end poverty.